carsontang/carsontang.github.io/_posts/2017-04-29-machine-learning-and-deep-learning-resources.md

 # Textbooks
 * [Deep Learning Book by Ian Goodfellow, Yoshua Bengio, Aaron Courville](http://www.deeplearningbook.org/)
 * [Neural networks and deep learning by Michael Nielson](http://neuralnetworksanddeeplearning.com/)
+* "It is the **loss function** that will direct what the intermediate hidden variables should be, so as to do a good job at predicting the targets for the next layer."
+[Link](https://www.youtube.com/watch?v=MRH9ABxCUZ0#t=54m56s)

 # References
 * [Intuitive YouTube explanation of the entropy equation](https://www.youtube.com/watch?v=2s3aJfRr9gE)